-We entered into offer letters with Messrs.
-Gupta and Mosher in August 2019 and February 2021, respectively, which provided for at-will employment and set forth each NEO's initial base salary, certain employee benefits, eligibility (subject to Board approval) to receive a grant of stock options and, in the case of Mr. Gupta, eligibility to participate in the Company's annual cash bonus program.
+We entered into offer letters with each of Messrs.
+Gupta and Mosher in August 2019 and February 2021, respectively, each of which provides for at-will employment and sets forth each NEO's initial base salary, certain employee benefits, eligibility (subject to Board approval) to receive a grant of stock options and, in the case of Mr. Gupta, eligibility to participate in the Company's annual cash bonus program.
 The offer letters do not provide for any severance in the event of a termination of employment.
 Mr. Mosher also entered into a restrictive covenant agreement that includes perpetual confidentiality and twelve-month post-termination employee non-solicitation provisions.